Ben-Voris/Hunters-Island-2025/docs/README.md

 how late it was.

-As usual, distances and speed confound us, so we spent more time than I would have liked double-checking the map and GPS, which was mildly annoying.
-But then we never went astray.
+As usual, distances and speed confound us, so we spent more time than I would have liked double-checking the map and GPS.
+This was mildly annoying but then we never went astray.

 We reached camp around 18:00, set up the tent, and had tequila and limes, and snacks.
-This is a pleasant campsite although footing is bad with rocks and sticks spread throughout camp.
+This is a pleasant campsite although footing is bad, with rocks and sticks spread throughout camp.

 We are tired.
 Royce made a quick meal of dried chicken, dried vegetables, and ramen.
-It was was more substantial and tasted better than the backpacker meals and required only a little more clean up (one pot, two spoons, and two cups to wash).
-We slurped it down, had a little more tequila, and started putting camp to bed.
+It was was more substantial and tasted better than the backpacker meals and required only a little more clean up.
+(We had one pot, two spoons, and two cups to wash.)
+We slurped it down, had a little more tequila, and started putting camp to bed in a desultory way.

 ![Royce in camp on Canadian Point of Basswood Lake 2025-08-08 19:15](./attachments/202508081915-001.jpeg "Royce in camp on Canadian Point of Basswood Lake 2025-08-08 19:15")